-2.3.2 Place effects
+2.3.3 Place effects

 Next, some remarks on the patterns of different place pairs are in order.
-Phonologically speaking, coronals are more likely to undergo place assimilation than labials and dorsals (Cho, 1990; Jun, 1995, 2004; Kochetov & So, 2007; Paradis & Prunet, 1991).
+Phonologically speaking, coronals are more likely to undergo place assimilation than labials and dorsals (Cho, 1990; Jun, 1995, 2004; Kochetov & So, 2007; McCarthy & Taub, 1992; Paradis & Prunet, 1991; Zsiga, 2011).
 If this asymmetry is due to a difference in perceptibility, then this hypothesis predicts that pairs that involve coronals should be judged to be more similar than the labial-dorsal pair: coronals tend to assimilate because their cues are not highly perceptible (Boersma, 1998, 2008; Byrd, 1992; Jun, 1995, 2004; Kochetov & So, 2007).
-However, this prediction is not borne out in our experiments: the labial-dorsal pairs were not particularly judged to be dissimilar, compared to pairs involving coronal consonants.
+However, this prediction is not borne out in our experiments: the labial-dorsal pairs were not judged to be particularly more dissimilar than pairs involving coronal consonants.